molines/MEDWEST60/doc/Making-of-MEDWEST60.md

 All modfications to the code can easily be traced be searching the string "ensemble" in the code.

 To use the modified code in DCM:
-   * get file that need to be modified:
+   * get the files that need to be modified in compilation directory:
      ```bash
      getfile lib_mpp.F90
      getfile nemogcm.F90